Paper plane: White Wings

 In Japan in the late 1960s, Professor Yasuaki Ninomiya designed an advanced type of paper aircraft, which were published in two books, Jet Age Jamboree (1966) and Airborne All-Stars (1967).
 Designs from these books were later sold as the 'White Wings' Series of paper glider packs from the 1970s to the present day.

 White Wings are a stark departure from conventional paper aircraft, in that their fuselages and wings are paper templates cut and glued together.
 They were designed with the aid of low-speed aerodynamic engineering design principles.
 Construction of the models is of Kent paper, a grade of cartridge paper sold in Japan.

 The early models were explicitly hand drawn, but by the 1980s these had their parts drafted with the use of CAD software.

 Ninomiya's designs also included, for the first time in any paper model, working propellers driven by airflow, in particular for his profile scale models of the Cessna Skymaster and Piaggio P.136 of 1967.
-Noteworthy as well was the careful design of gliders so that they could fly without ballast – his F-4 Phantom II model is able to be flown immediately without recourse to paperclips etc.
+Noteworthy as well was the careful design of gliders so that they could fly without ballast – his F-4 Phantom II model is able to be flown immediately without recourse to paperclips, etc.

 The high performance gliders have fuselages that are kept rigid by the use of a balsa fuselage profile bonded to the paper components.
 The paper used is quite heavy, approximately twice the weight of standard drawing cartridge paper, but lighter than lightweight cardboard.
 Original White Wings were entirely paper, requiring patience and skill.
 Later however, balsa-wood fuselages were used, and White Wings were sold "pre-cut", making construction easier.
 The aerofoil used is a Göttingen 801 (curved plate), and a pattern is supplied as a cutout part of each kit.

 Paper Pilot

-History

 In 1984, Professor E.H.
 Mathews, lecturer in Thermodynamics at the University of the Witwatersrand, South Africa published his first compendium of high-performance model aircraft.
 This book was Paper Pilot (Struik, 1984).

-This book was very successful, leading to additional volumes, Paper Pilot 2 (1988), Paper Pilot 3 (1991), 12 Planes for the Paper Pilot (1993) and Ju-52, a stand-alone book featuring a scale model.

-Unpublished models include an Airbus A320 scale model much like the Ju-52, seen on the Tekkies youth program in 1996.
+This book was very successful, leading to additional volumes, Paper Pilot 2 (1988), Paper Pilot 3 (1991), 12 Planes for the Paper Pilot (1993) and Ju 52, a stand-alone book featuring a scale model.
+Unpublished models include an Airbus A320 scale model much like the Ju 52, seen on the Tekkies youth program in 1996.

 The books featured patterns of parts printed on lightweight cardstock, to give the aircraft good flight penetration performance for long-distance flight.